Shedding new light on heroes of gay history

 Video

-A new book explores the history of the LGBT liberation movement and places a spotlight on its heroes.
+A new book explores the history of the LGBT liberation movement and brings its heroes from the shadows into the light.

-As the 50th anniversary of the Stonewall riots approaches, its authors say it's more important than ever that those who fought for gay rights are remembered.

 -